pdevis/test_web2/content/user-guide/theory/processing-chains/index.md

 ---
 title: Propagating uncertainties through a processing chain
-summary: How are uncertainties propagated through a measurement function
+summary: How are uncertainties propagated through a measurement function?
 date: 2025-06-13
 authors:
   - admin